 Planning a day trip to Cambridge from London by train?
-This guide will detail how to get to Cambridge from London, what to do, and how to best plan you time.
+This guide will detail how to get to Cambridge, what to do, and how to best plan your time.

-London has a number of enticing day trips right around the corner.
+London has several enticing day trips right around the corner.
 Windsor Castle, Oxford, Bath, Cambridge, and the Cotswolds are some of the top choices.
-My last trip to London I decided to visit the University town of Cambridge and it ended up being one of my favorite side trips.
+On a recent trip to the UK I decided to visit the University town of Cambridge.
+It ended up being one of my favorite day trips from London.

-The combination of picturesque streets, long history of scholars and inventions, peaceful greenspace and botanical gardens, and the overall university vibe with students riding their bikes to and from class makes Cambridge a special place.
+The combination of picturesque streets, long history of scholars and inventions, peaceful greenspace and botanical gardens, and the overall university vibe makes Cambridge a special place.

-A Cambridge day trip from London is a nice change of pace from busy London.
+A day trip to Cambridge is a nice change of pace from busy London.
 It’s the perfect place to slow down and enjoy your surroundings whether that be on a punt ride down the river or walking past all 31 colleges and taking in the gorgeous architecture.

-If you’re considering a London to Cambridge day trip this guide will tell you everything you need to know including what sights to see and how to plan your time.
+If you’re considering a day trip to Cambridge, this guide has you covered.
+I share everything you need to know including what sights to see and how to plan your time.

 Where is Cambridge?

-Tickets can be found for as cheap as $20 (£16) roundtrip if you buy in advance.
+Tickets can be found for as cheap as $20 round trip if you buy early.
 Try to book twelve weeks in advance as this is when you will find discount fares.
 Tickets purchased before twelve weeks tend to be more expensive.

 How much time to spend in Cambridge